 As the intent of the wage enhancement is to close the wage gap between RECEs working in publicly funded schools and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum.

-- Be employed in a child care positon that existed in a licensed child care centre or home child care agency, December 31, 2017; or have opened in 2018
+- Be employed in a child care position that existed in a licensed child care centre or home child care agency, December 31, 2021; or have opened in 2022.

-- Be categorized as a child care supervisor, RECE, home child care visitor, or otherwise be counted toward adult to child ratios under the Child Care and Early Years Act, 2014 (CCEYA).
+- Be categorized as a child care supervisor, RECE, Home Visitor, or otherwise be counted toward adult to child ratios under the Child Care and Early Years Act, 2014 (CCEYA).

 In order to be eligible to receive Home Child Care Enhancement Grant, home child care providers must: